lm3nitro/Projects/Penetration Testing/Windows SMB.md

 ### Summary:

-In this exercise, I was able to identify a vulenrability, exploit it, and understand the implications of a successful attack, as well as techniques for credential extraction and network traffic analysis.
-This allowed me to to better understand the entire penetration testing process, from reconnaissance to exploitation and post-exploitation.
+In this exercise, I was able to identify a vulnerability, exploit it, and understand the implications of a successful attack, as well as techniques for credential extraction and network traffic analysis.
+This allowed me to better understand the entire penetration testing process, from reconnaissance to exploitation and post-exploitation.

-This exercise also demontrated the necessity of maintaining systems that are patched and up-to-date as a way to mitigate vulnerabilities and reduce the risk and attack surface of exploitation by adversaries.
+This exercise also demonstrated the necessity of maintaining systems that are patched and up-to-date as a way to mitigate vulnerabilities and reduce the risk and attack surface of exploitation by adversaries.